unoplatform/uno/doc/articles/features/pointers-keyboard-and-other-user-inputs.md

 Note that `Tapped` and `DoubleTapped` are not linked in any way to a native equivalent, but are fully interpreted in managed code.

-In order to match the WinUI behavior, on WASM, the default "Context menu" of the browser is disabled (except for the `TextBox`), no matter if you use / handle the `RightTapped` event or not.
+In order to match the WinUI behavior, on WASM, the default "Context menu" of the browser is disabled (except for the `TextBox`), no matter if you use/handle the `RightTapped` event or not.
-Be aware that on some browser (Firefox), user can still request to get the "Context menu" on right click.
+Be aware that on some browsers (Firefox for example), the user can still request to get the "Context menu" on right click.

 ### Disabling browser context menu on `<input>-based` elements